 Disclosure: Some of the links in this post are Affiliate Links.
 That means if you click on a link and purchase an item, we receive an affiliate commission at no cost to you.
 All opinions remain our own.
 We are affiliated with Bookshop.org to help support Indie Bookshops.
 Click here to learn more about our decision!

-Each of these books listed below have been crucial in my own financial journey and start at a beginner level of personal finance knowledge and then progressively level up into more and more advanced concepts.
+Each of these books listed below has been crucial in my own financial journey and starts at a beginner level of personal finance knowledge.
+The books progressively level up into more and more advanced concepts including the new buzzword, FIRE (financial independence, retire early).

 Broke Millennial-Stop Scraping By and Get Your Financial Life Together